vtex-apps/payment-provider-example/docs/README.md

 > <span style="color:red"> ***!!
 For processing NEW payment methods, their creation must be requested !!***</span>

-Ask for this in the `#team-dev-payments` slack channel
+Ask for this in the `#beta-payment-provider-framework-questions` slack channel

 A prerequisite for this step is to have products for sale at your store for testing